gahyunevakim/Drum-kim-clone-project/README.md

 1. Hard to understand and made buttonpress key.
 Making my thoughts in real is not that easy that I thought.
 I know what to do and understand the sequence, but don't know how to do it.
-But this is my first JS project.
+But this is my second JS project.
 So it will be more better and better time goes by.